lantos1618/nim_chacha20_poly1305/README.md

 ## ⚠️ This is WIP and needs review ⚠️
 - This project was created for learning.
 - It needs to be reviewed and users should think & review before using.
+- Vunrable to side channel attacks on the POLY function

 ### TODO
 - [x] chacha20